SUBMISSION DEADLINE EXTENDED TO APRIL 30TH !

-I am writing to announce the call for the fall 2020 submissions.
-The submission deadline is October 15, 2020 with grants awarded to the successful applicants in December.
+I am writing to announce the call for the spring 2021 submissions.
+The submission deadline is March 26, 2021 with grants awarded to the successful applicants in June.

 The integration of humanities in medical education curricula has the potential to improve observation skills, self-reflection, and enhance learner competencies in the CanMEDS roles.
 Projects and proposals may reflect a variety of curricular designs which identify how medical humanities will be integrated into curricula and further enhance CanMEDS competencies.

 Each proposal will require a matching funding commitment from the submitting department/division, i.e., if the project budget is $4,500 – a letter from the department chair committing to $2,250 is required.
 Funding will be provided for a one year period, and applicants must agree to submit a project report at end of the period.

 Post MD Education will transfer the awarded funds to the successful applicant’s Academic Department in the Faculty of Medicine.
 Business Managers will provide Financial Information Services (FIS) account numbers to facilitate this transfer within four weeks of application approval or the funding offer will be withdrawn.
 The Academic Department will be responsible for the disbursement of funds to the successful applicant.

 Attached is further background on the purpose of the grant as well as a template for the application.
 Please distribute widely.